 These errors are illustrated in Figure 4.
 To observe the errors caused by camera (pre-calibration) images were collected for a target at a known location.
 Using Equation 3, the predicted pixel coordinates in the image were calculated using the inertial position and attitude data and the published camera data.
 These are shown compared with the actual location of the target as observed from the digital image data.
-The difference between the actual and predicted pixel locations results in a error of around 5 mrad RMS - which is far worse than the required precision for a targeting system.
+The difference between the actual and predicted pixel locations results in a error of around 5 mrad RMS - which would result in very inaccurate target coordinates if not corrected.